 Many people manage to double or even triple their salaries through coding bootcamps.
-These programs teach anything from web development to UI & UX design, and the strongest programs have an impressive success rate for their graduates.
+These programs teach everything from web development to UI & UX design, and the strongest programs have an impressive success rate for their graduates.
 The caveat?
 Most bootcamps come with a hefty price tag.
-The good news is that there are now an increasing number of free bootcamps popping up throughout the country to help introduce students to software development at no cost.
+The good news is that there is now an increasing number of free coding bootcamps popping up throughout the country to help introduce students to software development at no cost.

 On top of the free camps, students also have access to many financing structures that help students get on their feet.
-Flatiron School and Fullstack Academy offer free prep courses that help applicants prepare for the full-time programs.
+Flatiron School and Fullstack Academy offer free prep courses that help applicants–even complete code newbies–prepare for the full-time programs.
 Other schools, like Revature, even employ students after they graduate.
 Other options also include deferred tuition and Income Share Agreements.

-This eleven-week free coding bootcamp for women in software development works on real-world projects to learn in-demand skills from expert Rangle developers.
+Bridge, an eleven-week free coding bootcamp for women in software development, works on real-world projects to learn in-demand skills from expert Rangle developers.
 Classes are in-person, twice a week.
 Bridge is committed to providing a supportive class so women can ask questions and build on their technical skills.
 Students leave more confident, with a project for their portfolio, and experience with highly-sought-after technologies taught by industry experts.

 One of the most popular massive open online class platforms, Coursera classes are taught by real university professors.
 All courses are free of charge, but you have the option to pay for a “Coursera Verified Certificate” to prove course completion, usually between $30 and $50.
 They also offer specializations, which are not free, but can be a more affordable alternative.

-Well-loved by students everywhere, this platform offers courses in tons of subjects (as their front page says, “You can learn anything”), including many on computer programming.
+Well-loved by students everywhere, the Khan Academy platform offers courses in tons of subjects (as their front page says, “You can learn anything”), including many on computer programming.
 A few courses are offered for younger kids, too.